JeffersonLab/smoothness/README.md

 ```
 docker build -f Dockerfile-weblib --build-arg CUSTOM_CRT_URL=http://pki.jlab.org/JLabCA.crt . -t weblib:snapshot --no-cache --progress=plain
 ```
 **Note**: This step could go in the `build.yml` if there was a way to instruct services to depend on each other at BUILD time.
 Currently `depends_on` only works at runtime (builds are parallel).
-We also exclude the smoothness lib itself during the docker weblib snapshot build such that the version bundled with `demo.war` is used.
-Wildfly Classloader precedence goes to modules installed in Wildfly over libs found inside the war.

 3. Build the "build" compose project that leverages the SNAPSHOT weblib and test it before moving forward:
 ```